Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Discussion

+\textbf{Posthoc xAI is inherently untrustworthy: } Our model, being a regression model is inherently interpretable.
+It admits an unequivocal ground-truth explanation that is found by simply examining its regression coefficients, all of which are log hazard ratios.
+Hence, it is a good test case for testing the accuracy of posthoc explainers.
+We tested SHAP on our model; it failed in coming close to the ground-truth.
+This finding is consistent with other literature that has looked critically at SHAP and other xAI tools.

+While posthoc-xAI does not make blackboxes interpretable, interpretability is not always unnecessary.
+Quantifying sample average treatment effects and making predictions does not require interpretable modeling~\citep{hillBayesianNonparametricModeling2011}, or even necessarily models at all~\citep{dingModelfreeCausalInference2017}.
+Blackbox methods offer good performance with minimal thoughtfulness.
+For these reasons, blackbox methods remain inherently useful -- so long as one does not whitewash them with false explainability.

-We did not control for compliance in our effect estimates.
-Our modeling approach has downsides.
+\textbf{Limitations:} Our modeling approach has downsides.
 Numerical stability generally requires the use of double precision floating point.
 The lattice-based parameter decomposition is memory-intensive which in some applications may severely limit expressivity.